Dilara0880/generateXML/README.md

 ### Instructions

 1. Ensure that your Excel file is in the correct format and in the same directory as the Python script.
 The expected format is provided in ['test_input'](https://github.com/Dilara0880/generateXML/blob/main/test_input.xlsx).
+2. Install all the requirements using `python -m pip install -r requirements.txt`.
-2. Use `python script.py` to run the script with Python 3.8 or later.
+3. Use `python script.py` to run the script with Python 3.8 or later.
-3. The script will generate an XML file in the same directory, with the data from the Excel file and additional attributes based on the exchange rate of USD.
+4. The script will generate an XML file in the same directory, with the data from the Excel file and additional attributes based on the exchange rate of USD.

 ### Features